aionnetwork/aion-docs/kernel/networks/mastery-testnet.en.md

 If your configuration settings are broken, or if you just want to start with a fresh configuration file with the default settings, you can reset the file:

-1. Remove the `config.xml` file
+1. Delete the `aion/mastery/config/config.xml` file
 2. Launch the kernel by running:

 ```bash
 ./aion.sh -n mastery
 ```

 This will create a new `config.xml` file with the default config settings.
-Make sure you have the seed nodes from the above-linked file in your `config.xml` file before starting the kernel.

 ## Obtaining Test Currency